marianozunino/openssl-ts/README.md

 First parameter is an array of strings (openssl arguments).
 The second parameter is an optional object with the following properties:
-- opensslPath: path to the openssl executable.
+- `opensslPath`: path to the openssl executable.

   You can override this by using the `OPENSSL_PATH` environment variable as well.

   Default: `openssl` (must be in the PATH)
-- stdin: buffer to be passed to openssl as stdin
+- `stdin`: buffer to be passed to openssl as stdin

   This would be like using `cat` and piping the input to openssl.